Charading/Shego75HE/README.md

 ![case](assets/case.gif)

-At the moment I am using a prototype case that I printed out of ELEGOO PLA-CF. I could technically get this machined by JLCCNC but I do not wish to increase spending.
-I would rather wait and see if I can finalise my case beforehand to minimise revisions.
+At the moment I am using a prototype case that I printed out of ELEGOO PLA-CF. I could technically get this machined by JLCCNC but I do not wish to increase spending at this time.
+I would rather wait and see if I can finalise my case beforehand to minimise revisions and metallic waste.

 I do wish I could find the smaller form factor ball catches that the **Lucky65** and many other newer boards use but I can't find somewhere that can machine them or find them aftermarket.
 So at the moment, it is a two piece design, designed similarily to the **CIDOO C75** and **TK75HEV2** but with the shaping somewhat resembling the **Tofu65** because I like the sharp edges.
 I really hate the designs that have such baby rounded edges like the **AK820 Pro MAX**.

-It uses a daughterboard I designed, but maybe a future design I would want to to use pogo pin connectors like the **Lucky65 V3** but I would have to do some testing to see that the magnetics do not interfer with normal keyboard function.
+It uses a daughterboard I designed, but maybe a future design I would want to to use pogo pin connectors like the **Lucky65 V3** but I would have to do some testing to see that the magnets do not interfer with normal keyboard function.

 #### PCB 🟢
 ![pcb](assets/pcb_spin.gif)

-Just used KiCad, I kept having issues using the standalone ESP32-PICO-D4 and flashing it *(maybe it's because I was lazy and didn't implement a USB-UART chip)* so I did some looking and found the [TinyPICO Nano](https://github.com/tinypico) to help test with firmware and stuff, just to be safe I moved designed [this adapter](https://github.com/Charading/flexypin_adapters_hw/tree/main/TinyPICO-NANO_flexypin) so interfacing would be easier. `GP0` and `GP1` are broken out for UART0 debug.
+Just used KiCad, I kept having issues using the standalone ESP32-PICO-D4 and flashing it *(maybe it's because I was lazy and didn't implement a USB-UART chip)* so I did some looking and found the [TinyPICO Nano](https://github.com/tinypico).
+To help test with firmware and stuff, just to be safe and not rely on my firmware working with it just because it worked on the ESP32-WROOM-32 dev module, I designed [this adapter](https://github.com/Charading/flexypin_adapters_hw/tree/main/TinyPICO-NANO_flexypin) so interfacing and testing would be easier.
+The RP2040's `GP0` and `GP1` are broken out for UART0 debug.

 ### Future Updates/Roadmap 🚗
-- I haven't really been focused on it much with this board, but I would be looking to implenting tri-mode or at least 2.4GHz wireless with a dongle.
-For a future project I want to design a drop in replacement pcb for the **Lucky65 V2** or **Lucky65 V3** running my custom magnetic QMK firmware.
+- I haven't really been focused on it much with this board, but I will be looking to implent tri-mode or at least 2.4GHz wireless with a dongle.
+For a coming soon, future project I want to design a drop in replacement pcb for the **Lucky65 V2** or **Lucky65 V3** running my custom magnetic QMK firmware because the cases are gorgeous and such a steal!

 - Software/web app (most likely Electron powered)
 - Implement GIF upload over USB